andrewcaratenuto/andrewcaratenuto.github.io/_pages/blog.md

     <div class="post-content">
       <h3>Cleantech & Sustainability Finalists</h3>
       <p>
-        Thrilled to be part of the Eddies program as a Cleantech & Sustainability finalist!
-Collaborating with inspiring innovators to drive impactful changes in sustainable technology.
+        Thrilled to have been a part of the Eddies program as a Cleantech & Sustainability finalist!
+Extremely excited for this opportunity to collaborate and network with inspiring innovators to drive impactful changes.
       </p>
-      <small>Published: September 30, 2024</small>
+      <small>November 6, 2022</small>
     </div>
   </div>
 </div>

 <style>
 .gallery-blog {